EvaEkhteyary/rl-end-effector-tracking/README.md

 [`results/tracking_demo.mp4`](results/tracking_demo.mp4) directly (it plays in GitHub's file viewer).

-If you want to see the Real Sawyer in action for fun :-P , view here (not RL):
+If you want to see the Real Sawyer in action for fun :P , view here (not RL):
 [`RealSawyer_4FUN.mp4`](/RealSawyer_4FUN.mp4) directly (it plays in GitHub's file viewer).